What to do before and after you arrive in England if you’ve been in an amber list country in the 10 days before you arrive.

 If you have a long journey within the UK to arrive at the place where you’ll be quarantining, you may be able to stop overnight in accommodation where you can quarantine yourself from others before continuing your journey.

-You must check that the overnight stay is permitted under the national restrictions.
+You must follow the guidance on how to stay safe and prevent the spread of COVID-19.
 You must quarantine and provide the address of your overnight stop on your passenger locator form in addition to your declared accommodation address.

 What you can and cannot do in quarantine